davidtheclark/focus-group/README.md

 **backArrows** { Array of `'up'`, `'down'`, `'left'`, or `'right'` }: Specify which arrows should move the focus *back* through the group (e.g. from index 4 to index 3).
 Default: `[ 'up' ]`

-**cycle** { Boolean }: If `true`, when the arrow keys are moving focus they will cycle through the group.
+**wrap** { Boolean }: If `true`, when the arrow keys are moving focus they will wrap around the group.
 That is, when focus is on the last item and you move focus forward, the first item will focus; and when focus is on the first item and you move focus back, the last item will focus.

 **letterNavigation** { Boolean }: If `true`, letter navigation is enabled (see below).
 Default: `false`.